Audience Data: Best Audience Datasets & Databases

-Audience Data is similar to Demographic Data, Social Media Data, Consumer Credit Rating Data, Mobile Audience Data, and Consumer Panel Data.
-These data categories are commonly used for Audience Targeting and Audience Data analytics.
+Audience Data is similar to Social Media Data, Consumer Credit Rating Data, Panel Survey Data, Psychographic Data, and Consumer Purchase Data.
+These data categories are commonly used for Marketing and Marketing.

 What are the most common use cases for Audience Data?